 The hot start function increases the welding current for an adjustable time at the start of welding.
-This reduces the risk of poor fusion defects at the start of the weld.
+This reduces the risk of defects arising from poor fusion at the start of the weld.

-Setting of hot start time performed in the settings menu.
+Setting the hot start time from the settings menu.